 If you receive an error while submitting the file, it could be due to the file size.
 Read HERE to learn more.

-This is the end of the reconciliation process between A2X and Shopify.
-The next portion of this article will explain how to deal with a comparison that has noticed differences.
+Once the report displays a green tick with the status: COMPLETE, this is the end of the reconciliation process between A2X and Shopify.
+The next portion of this article will explain how to deal with a comparison that has noticed variances.

 The Order ID will take you to the order summary page.
-This will provide you with the transaction and order details to find out what is causing the difference the reconciliation tool has found.
+This will provide you with the transaction and order details to find out what is causing the variances that the reconciliation tool has found.

 You can click on the top right 'View order on Shopify' button if you want to view the order within your Shopify store account:

-When it comes to differences between summaries in A2X/Shopify, the aim of the tool is to find the actual orders that are causing it.
-By finding the actual orders this will help our engineering team understand and fix the issue faster.
+When it comes to variances between summaries in A2X/Shopify, the aim of the tool is to find the actual orders that are causing it.
+By finding the actual orders, this will help our engineering team understand and fix the issue faster.

-Common causes for differences are third-party apps, orders being voided, or missing data.
-If you've found an order that is causing a difference, please reach out to our Customer Success Team so they can investigate the order for you.
+Common causes for variances are third-party apps, orders being voided, or missing data.
+If you've found an order that is causing a variance, please reach out to our Customer Success Team so they can investigate the order for you.
 The CS team will be able to look into the backend data of A2X, including a timeline of the order.
-Once they've investigated the order they can suggest a way forward.
+Once they've investigated the order, they can suggest a way forward.

 To learn more about each section within the Shopify Reconciliation tool, click HERE.